 At- Ex- Meaning tribute pected name Туре name string A unique identifier for this resource, used for generating error message. archi- set of Should contain one entry per each architecture supported.
-Valid architecture values are tecture Run.Arc a.Arch constants in the gc3libs.Run.Arch class. values auth string A gc3libs.authentication.Auth instance that will be used to access the computational resource associated with this backend.
-The default value None is used to mean that no authentication credentials are needed (e.g., access to the resource has been pre- authenticated) or is managed outside of GC3Pie). max_cor e s int Maximum number of CPU cores that GC3Pie can allocate on this resource. max_cor es in per_jo bMaximum number of CPU cores that GC3Pie can allocate on this resource for a single job. max_me m Mrø mper Advaximum memory that GC3Pie can allocate to jobs on this resource.
-The value is per ory core, so the actual amount allocated to a single job is the value of this entry multiplied by the number of cores requested by the job. max_wa ll aDnae a- Maximum wall-clock time that can be allotted to a single job running on this resource. tion
+Valid architecture values are tecture Run.Arc ch constants in the gc3libs.Run.Arch class. values auth string A gc3libs.authentication.Auth instance that will be used to access the computational resource associated with this backend.
+The default value None is used to mean that no authentication credentials are needed (e.g., access to the resource has been pre- authenticated) or is managed outside of GC3Pie). max_cor eint Maximum number of CPU cores that GC3Pie can allocate on this resource. max_cor es in per_jo bMaximum number of CPU cores that GC3Pie can allocate on this resource for a single job. max_me m Mrø mper ory core, so the actual amount allocated to a single job is the value of this entry multiplied by the number of cores requested by the job. max_wa ll aDnae a- Maximum wall-clock time that can be allotted to a single job running on this resource. tion